Two-dimensional total absorption spectroscopy with conditional generative adversarial networks: Evaluation and Results

 \subsubsection{Clustering Predicted Spectra}

 We perform two post-processing steps on a matrix output by our model to enable a meaningful comparison to the target spectrum.
-First, we filter out noise by rounding down to $0$ all matrix entries that are less than $0.2$.
+First, we filter out noise by rounding down to $0$ all matrix entries that are less than a cutoff threshold of $0.2$.
 We then apply $k$-means clustering to the coordinates of the non-zero entries in this filtered matrix, with $k$ set to either $1$ or $2$ depending on the number of $\gamma$-rays in the true spectrum.
 We use a weighted variant of Lloyd's algorithm in performing this clustering, using the entries in the matrix as the weights.
 This approach treats a matrix entry at location $(E_x, E_\gamma)$ as a measure of the model's confidence in $(E_x, E_\gamma)$ being the location of a $\gamma$-ray.
 We use the implementation of Lloyd's algorithm provided by the \texttt{scikit-learn} Python library \cite{Pedregosa2011}.

-\subsubsection{$L_2$ Percentage Error}
+\subsubsection{Percentage Error}

-The centroid(s) returned by the $k$-means analysis are treated as the model's effective prediction and compared to the true $\gamma$-ray locations using the $L_2$ distance.
-We use this as a basis to calculate a percentage error in the model's prediction, which allows for direct comparison between the model's results and SuN's resolution capabilities \cite{Simon2013}.
+The centroid(s) returned by the $k$-means analysis are treated as the model's effective prediction.
+Percent errors in $E_x$ and $E_{\gamma}$ are then calculated based on this prediction and the ground-truth $\gamma$-ray location, which allows for direct comparison between the model's results and SuN's resolution capabilities \cite{Simon2013}.
 As a Sodium Iodide scintillator, SuN's resolution is inherently limited, generally to within $5$--$7\%$ of the energy of the measured $\gamma$-ray.
-The resulting width of SuN's energy peaks affects both the bin distribution of counts in the input spectra and the accuracy limitations on model predictions and percent error metrics provide a reasonable method for determining if a given $\gamma$-ray prediction falls within this limitation.
+The resulting width of SuN's energy peaks affects both the bin distribution of counts in the input spectra and the accuracy limitations on model predictions and percent error metrics provide a reasonable method for determining if a given $\gamma$-ray prediction falls within these limitations.